Corona Virus Awareness: Employer vs. Employee

 News that cases of the recently distinguished 2019 Novel Coronavirus (also stated as COVID-19, 2019-nCoV, or SARS-CoV-2, but more commonly known simply as the “Coronavirus”) still spreading and now 130 countries in the world are infected.

 Bangladesh is facing a high risk to be influenced by the novel coronavirus outbreak as the virus has already spread in lots of places around the globe.
 And finally turning public fears into reality, authorities in Bangladesh have confirmed the first three patients of Covid-19, a new strain of coronavirus that has killed over 3,600 people around the world.

-At this time, the case is evolving, and it is never too early for employers to think how they can address employee concerns, cooperate prevent an outbreak, or address one if it occurs.
-Employers ought to even be attentive to legal pitfalls that they may encounter when trying to protect their employees from the corona virus.
+At this time, the case is evolving, and it is never too early for employers to think about how they can address employee concerns, cooperate to prevent an outbreak, or address one if it occurs.
+Employers ought to even be attentive to legal pitfalls that they may encounter when trying to protect their employees from the coronavirus.

 Employers should also note that the Centers for Disease Control and Prevention (CDC) of the US government considers coronavirus a serious public health concern and has released guidance specifically addressed to organizations outlining recommendations and best practices on ensuring the working environment.
 The CDC also has released specific guidance for the healthcare industry, airline industry, IT industry, and other industries as it relates to the Coronavirus.

 UNICEF Bangladesh also has released guidance specifically addressed to Bangladeshi people.
 Prime Minister Sheikh Hasina also asked the people not to be worried about coronavirus as the country was able enough to handle this disease.
 For the past few days, IEDCR has been underlining cautiousness and improvement of individual cleanliness.